joeeyaura/slua/rfcs/memory-limitations.md

 this `std::unordered_set<void *>` full of pointers, and we should add a new API function to build that set which returns a `std::unordered_set<void *>`.

+Since our memory limitation code has no idea which potentially-interned strings are already referenced by a particular string, any time the Luau VM tries to create a string, but an interned copy was found, we still need to invoke the allocation hooks as if we were actually creating a new string.

 ## Potential Drawbacks

 Having all scripts within a single Lua VM with a single GC does have its drawbacks.
 When bytes get deallocated,